andreashuber69/eslint-config/README.md

 ## Prerequisites

-The configuration and the instructions below are designed to work out of the box for simple **TypeScript** projects.
+The configuration and the instructions below are designed to work out of the box for already setup simple **TypeScript** projects.
 More specifically, the project root folder must contain a [tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) file.
 While not required, it is highly recommended to have your *tsconfig.json* extend from a strict configuration, e.g.
 [@tsconfig/node-lts-strictest](https://www.npmjs.com/package/@tsconfig/node-lts-strictest).